cjstoneking/wine_quality/README.md

 ![pairs plot](images/pairs_plot.png?raw=true)

-Check correlations more precisely using correlation heatmap:
+Most variables seem to be weakly correlated.
+One aspect that does stand out is the correlation between free and total SO2 (which seems reasonable).
+We can check the correlations more precisely using a correlation heatmap:

 ![corr_heatmap](images/corr_heatmap.png?raw=true)